Faculty and Staff

 Columbia, SC 29208-4001

-Dr. Wickersham is an Assistant Professor at the University of South Carolina, College of Nursing.
+Dr. Wickersham is an Assistant Professor, Tenure-Track at the University of South Carolina, College of Nursing.
+She is a core faculty member of the Cancer Survivorship Program.
 She received her BSN in 1991 from the University of Virginia, her MSN with a specialty in Nursing Education from the University of Pittsburgh in 2011, and her PhD from the University of Pittsburgh in 2012.
 Dr. Wickersham completed her postdoctoral training at the University of Maryland, Baltimore, School of Nursing where she conducted her fellowship study, “Genetic, Clinical, and Biomarker Correlates of EGFR Inhibitor-related Rash” (NINR F32NR014753; American Nurses Foundation).
-Prior to joining the College of Nursing faculty in 2018, Dr. Wickersham was a junior faculty member at the University of Maryland, Baltimore, School of Nursing.

 - Symptoms related to oral targeted therapy